E18 Highway, Finland

 • A traffic safety campaign has been implemented since 2015 in cooperation with local municipalities.

 The Project Company has started to investigate potential traffic safety initiatives as the local municipalities have launched a survey open to inhabitants with the purpose of mapping the traffic safety and hazards in the region.
-The results of the survey will be available in Q2 2023, and they include lists of identified hazardous locations and proposed actions in cities and national roads to improve safety.
-Using these feedbacks, the Project Company will assess in 2023 opportunities to work together with municipalities.
+The final results are expected end of 2023.